nikanikachan/Proof_of_Authority_Blockchain/README.md

 Remember to take note of the public address that is generated for each node and the password that you choose.
 These will be our sealer addresses.

+### 2. Create a Genesis Block

-2. Then do the following steps in order in gitbash to create a genesis block.
+Do the following steps in order in gitbash to create a genesis block.
+Remeber to run commands in the folder where your puppeth application is.

 - run puppeth: `./puppeth`
 - select a network name to use as your test network.
 In this example I used "zbanktest1".
 - choose Proof of Authority consesus algorithm.
-This means that only authorized accounts can validate and add blocks to the chain: `2`
+This means that only authorized accounts can validate and add blocks to the chain.
 - choose 15 as the number of seconds the blocks should take (15 is the default).
 This is also referred to as blocktime.
 - The prompt will ask for the accounts that are allowed to seal.
 Enter the two public addresses generated from step 1.
-- say "no" to the precompiling addresses and pref-funding with 1 wei (cleaner for this testnet)
+- Enter "no" to the precompiling addresses and pref-funding with 1 wei (cleaner for this testnet)
 - specify you chain/network id.
 Enter any number and take note of it.
 In this example, I used 128

 ![Screenshots](Screenshots/gitbash1.png)